 For the rest of this manuscript we will focus on the $q\to qg$ splitting.
 In this case and for leading colour, the three- and four-point functions read (see \cite{Dominguez:2019ges, Isaksen:2020npj}) \beq C^{(3)}(\bar t,t) = S_{02}(\bar t,t)\,S_{12}(\bar t,t) \,, \eeq \beq C^{(4)}(L, \bar t,t) = Q(L, \bar t)\, S_{2\bar 2} (L, \bar t)\,, \eeq where we have re-established the $t$ dependence in $C^{(4)}$ coming from the trajectories $\v{r}_1,\v{r}_2$.

-In order to continue with the evaluation of $F_{\rm med}$ we must specify the details of the parton-medium interaction encoded in $\sigma(\v{r})$.
+In order to continue with the evaluation of $F_{\rm med}$, which we will perform at fixed coupling, we must specify the details of the parton-medium interaction encoded in $\sigma(\v{r})$.
 We will restrict ourselves to the case of a static QGP of length $L$ with constant linear density of scatterings $n(s)=n_0\Theta(L-s)$, the so-called ``brick'' case.
-This simplification allows us to recognize the relevant scales entering the calculation which will play an important role when analysing the changing shape of the energy correlators after numerical evaluation.
+This simplification allows us to recognise the relevant scales entering the calculation which will play an important role when analysing the changing shape of the energy correlators after numerical evaluation.
 Extensions of this formalism to more realistic medium profiles will be explored in future publications.

 In this static medium case, it is easy to see that $C^{(4)}(L,\bar t,t)$ actually depends only on the differences $L-\bar t$ and $\bar t - t$, while $C^{(3)}(\bar t,t)$ depends only on $\bar t-t$.
 This will be explicitly showed in the following subsections, where we will specify the functional form of $\sigma$ and derive the corresponding $n$-point functions.
 Defining the following re-scaled $n$-point functions \beq C^{(3)}(\bar t,t) =\tilde C^{(3)}\left(\frac{\bar t-t}{L}\right),\qquad C^{(4)}(L,\bar t,t) = \tilde C^{(4)}\left(\frac{L-\bar t}{L},\frac{\bar t-t}{L}\right)\,, \eeq the expression for $F_{\rm med}$ in \eqref{eq:Fmed} can then be written as \beq F_{\rm med}(z,\theta) = \frac{2L}{t_{\rm f}}\int_0^1 \mathrm{d}\tau_L \left[ -\sin\left(\frac{L}{t_{\rm f}}\tau_L\right) \,\tilde C^{(3)}(\tau_L) + \frac{L}{t_{\rm f}} \int_0^{1-\tau_L} \mathrm{d}\tau\, \cos\left(\frac{L}{t_{\rm f}}\tau\right)\, \tilde C^{(4)}(\tau_L, \tau) \,\tilde C^{(3)}(\tau) \right]\,, \eeq which can be directly plugged into our master equation \eqref{eq:master} to obtain the two-point energy correlator of an in-medium massless quark jet.